CormacC30/argocd-rollout-testapp/README.md

      OR

-   - Adjust namespace field in each yaml file to desired project you wish to deploy in (if required)
+   - Adjust namespace "argo-rollouts" to your desired namespace

-NOTE: leave `argo-rollouts-cluster-role.yaml`, `prometheus-role.yaml` and `prometheus-rolebinding.yaml` unchanged

 2. Ensure OpenShift GitOps operator is installed (logged as cluster administrator) you can do so by using the documentation below: